Sambyeolcho Rebellion: Anti-Mongol struggle

-After the fall of Chindo, the Sambyeolcho relocated to Tamna, where it was led by Kim Tongjöng.
+After the fall of Chindo, the Sambyeolcho relocated to Tamna, where it was led by Kim Tongjŏng.
 Due to T'amna's relative inaccessibility, it took two years before it fell.
-During this period, the Three Extraordinary Watches did everything it could to hamper the military build-up on the mainland by raiding harbors and destroying wharfs, fortifying the island against the inevitable invasion and trying to warn Japan about the imminent invasion of their land by a combined Mongol-Koryö-Song army, while also proposing an alliance with the Kamakura Shogunate.
+During this period, the Three Extraordinary Watches did everything it could to hamper the military build-up on the mainland by raiding harbors and destroying wharfs, fortifying the island against the inevitable invasion and trying to warn Japan about the imminent invasion of their land by a combined Mongol-Koryŏ-Song army, while also proposing an alliance with the Kamakura Shogunate.

 However, this was ultimately ineffective as the Three Extraordinary Watches had become a large and formal army that needed a stationary base versus its previous heritage as an effective decentralized guerilla army.
-At the same time, the Yuan did what it could to support Koryõ in preparing for the invasions.
-Relief rice (20,000 bushels from the Eastern Capital) was sent to Koryõ after it reported famine and Kublai readily agreed to Wönjong's entreaty not to allow looting after T'amna had been conquered (which later became an advantage for the Yuan when they occupied the island and raised horses on it).
+At the same time, the Yuan did what it could to support Koryŏ in preparing for the invasions.
+Relief rice (20,000 bushels from the Eastern Capital) was sent to Koryŏ after it reported famine and Kublai readily agreed to Wŏnjong's entreaty not to allow looting after T'amna had been conquered (which later became an advantage for the Yuan when they occupied the island and raised horses on it).

 The Three Extraordinary Watches at T'amna had a vast intelligence network, demonstrated by their efforts to warn the Japanese government of the upcoming Mongol Invasions of Japan.
-Despite this, on April 11, 1273, a combined army of the Mongol Empire and Koryõ, aided by a sizeable contingent of North Chinese soldiers, boarded Koryõ naval vessels and crushed the rebellion.
+Despite this, on April 11, 1273, a combined army of the Mongol Empire and Koryŏ, aided by a sizeable contingent of North Chinese soldiers, boarded Koryŏ naval vessels and crushed the rebellion.
 The island was swiftly taken and the Sambyeolcho rebels were killed in battle, executed or taken prisoner (and executed later).
-Kim Tongjõng fled to the slopes of Hallasan accompanied by seventy of his soldiers.
+Kim Tongjŏng fled to the slopes of Hallasan accompanied by seventy of his soldiers.
 He died there two months later, while his soldiers were captured and later executed.
 With the death of its last leader, the rebellion of the Three Extraordinary Watches had come to an end.
 Thereafter, the Yuan dynasty directly controlled Tamna until 1294.